-The itea sweetspire shrub is an attractive landscape addition in many areas of the U.S. As a native to this area, attractive foliage and fragrant, drooping bottle brush blooms appear in spring, creating a dazzling display with little care from the gardener.
+The Itea sweetspire shrub is an attractive landscape addition in many areas of the United States.
+As a native to this area, this shrubs produces attractive foliage and fragrant, drooping bottle brush blooms that appear in spring, creating a dazzling display with little care from the gardener.

-Botanically named itea virginica; itea sweetspire has a rounded form when planted in sunny areas.
-Locate the itea shrub in moist to wet soils in a part shade to full sun area for fragrant racemes of the 4 inch blooms in May.
+Botanically named Itea virginica, Itea sweetspire has a rounded form when planted in sunny areas.
+Locate the Itea shrub in moist to wet soils in a part shade to full sun area for fragrant racemes of 4 inch (10 cm.) blooms in May.

-The itea shrub is also known as Virginia sweetspire and Virginia willow.
-It attracts butterflies and its berries provide food for passing birds.
-Now that you’ve learned how to care for the fragrant itea bush, include it in a wet and shady area of the landscape where nothing would grow before.
+Now that you’ve learned how to care for the fragrant Itea bush, include it in a wet and shady area of the landscape where nothing would grow before.